ironeternal/ironeternal.github.io/core/pc.md

 Pick 1:

-- +1 to combat prowess, add a weapon specialisation
+- +1 to combat prowess
+- Train a new weapon specialisation
 - Gain one new skill or improve an old one
 - Increase your arcane circle by 1